RouterRoidz/WiiU-SWKBD-scripts/README.md

 Using the latest version of TCPGecko will NOT work for system appliets (Friends List, Miiverse, etc...)

-Mii Maker also will not work due to the nature of homebrew on Wii U.
+Mii Maker also will not work with the latest TCPGecko due to the nature of homebrew on Wii U.